n0shake/Public-APIs/README.md

 ### Screenshots

 - [ApiFlash](https://apiflash.com/) - Chrome based screenshot API to convert URLs to images.
+- [SavePage.io](https://www.savepage.io) - A free, RESTful API used to screenshot any desktop or mobile website with the real Chrome browser.
 - [ScreenshotAPI.net](https://screenshotapi.net) - Use one simple API call to generate screenshots of any website.

 ### Social Media